HereAround/oscar-website/contributing.md

 All OSCAR project software is available on [GitHub](https://github.com/oscar-system).
 We recommend [reaching out to us]({{site.baseurl }}/contact-and-support) beforehand to avoid duplicate efforts and discuss design decisions - we are happy to help.

-## Contributing Tutorials

-1. Create a jupyter notebook with the desired content.
-2. Place this notebook in a github repository of your choice.
-3. Send the link to this jupyter notebook to [Martin Bies](https://martinbies.github.io/).

-Tutorial authors are responsible for keeping their tutorials compatible with the latest stable OSCAR release.

 ## Contributing Source Code

 To contribute source code, fork the relevant repository from the list below and submit a pull request: